ds300/lazyrepo/thoughts.md

 # questions

+- does npm need --workspace-root equivalent?
 - should peer deps, dev deps, and optional deps count towards the dep graph?
 - Look at turbo's api, cli options, behavior & make explicit decisions about what to keep/drop/modify.